bradsmart1998/Project_2_Challenge/README.md

 ```

-## <a id="API_data"></a>Additional Data Extraction from the API
+## <a id="API-data"></a>Additional Data Extraction from the API
 On closer inspection of the data set we found that we still wanted to add in a genre column and a more accurate release date as the original data set only contained the year.
-We removed the more inaccurate columns from the Dataframe we had created
+We removed the more inaccurate columns from the Dataframe we had created.

 To get more data on video games, We used the [RAWG API](https://rawg.io/apidocs).
 This API has information on over 500,000 games from over 50 different platforms.
 To begin to obtain this data, this imported the API key from a hidden config file.